 2. Replace your kitchen doors

-If you want to totally transform the look of your kitchen without starting from scratch, replacing you kitchen doors is great idea.
+If you want to totally transform the look of your kitchen without starting from scratch, replacing your kitchen doors is great idea.
 It's obviously way cheaper than getting a whole new kitchen and much kinder on the environment too.
 Most of the big kitchen names sell single door fronts for their standard cabinets or you could go down the route of getting new doors made to fit your current kitchen carcass.
 Companies like Plykea and Husk make doors, drawers, worktops and more to fit popular brand kitchens, but will give your kitchen more of a handmade look.

 3. Invest in cute new kitchen hardware as a quick DIY kitchen idea

 Replace all the knobs and handles, easy peasy.
 You would be surprised how much of a difference it can make; if you are after a more modern look pick out simple T-bar handles (black is super on trend right now) and for a more traditional vibe switch your handles to a cupped style.
-We love John Lewis and Anthropologie for hardware, and just think, new handles are way cheaper than a new kitchen so go on, treat yourself to handles you really love.
+We love Anthropologie for hardware, and just think, new handles are way cheaper than a new kitchen so go on, treat yourself to handles you really love.

 4. Learn how to tile a new splash back

 Think tiling a splashback is beyond you?
 Think again.
 We've done it, so that means literally anyone can.
-It's not as much of a complex job as it sounds and it's a great way to cheaply add colour and texture to your space.
+It's not as much of a complex job as it sounds and it's a great way to cheaply add color and texture to your space.
 To find out how to tile a splashback head over to our step-by-step guide.

 You could of course also cheat the look by covering your current splashback in tile stickers.
 Etsy have some gorgeous options that are really affordable too.